 When healthy dieting and exercise have not helped you reach your weight-loss goals, bariatric surgery might be an option to consider.
 Surgery helps patients lose weight by restricting food intake, or, in some cases, interrupt the digestive process.
 There are several surgical options available and recovery time is relatively short.

 Information seminars on bariatric surgery options are offered each month.

-Support group meetings, for those who have had or are contemplating bariatric surgery, are held the first Wednesday of every month from 6 to 7 pm in the lobby at Mid-Michigan Surgical Specialists.
-Beginning September 2014, the location for the support group will be moved to 5400 Mackinaw Road, Saginaw at Covenant's Mackinaw Campus in the lower level conference room.
+Support group meetings, for those who have had or are contemplating bariatric surgery, are held the first Wednesday of every month from 6 to 7 pm at Covenant's Mackinaw Campus (5400 Mackinaw Road) in the lower level conference room.

 Body Mass Index (BMI) is a measure of body weight relative to height.
 BMI can be used to determine if people are at a healthy weight, overweight or obese.
 Calculate your BMI.

 The Obesity Society

 Register for a seminar | Are you a candidate? | More Information

 Types of Procedures | Getting Started | Bariatric Team | Patient Resources